Plan Your Ultimate Summer Road Trip on the Oregon Coast

 Explore Astoria and Warrenton

-What better way to start your adventure than by foot in Astoria, famous for its riverfront, brewpub scene and historical attractions?
+What better way to start your adventure than by foot in Astoria, famous for its riverfront, brewpub scene and historic attractions?
 After touring Astoria’s bohemian downtown, head to nearby Warrenton to explore the great outdoors.
 Also, don’t miss beachcombing for sand dollars and other treasures along the northernmost section of the Oregon Coast Trail.
 The 382-mile route runs north to south mostly along the beaches, with some segments winding through state parks and public lands.

 Simple pleasures of sand and surf